GlobalFishingWatch/pelagos-client/README.md

 1. SSH into the virtual machine with `vagrant ssh`, jump to the project folder at `/vagrant`.
 You can run any of the project tasks which are run through make in this directory.

+## Non-virtualized setup (on ubuntu)

+To run all the tests etc natively

+1. `sudo make prerequisites`

+This will install all the prerequisites globally on you machine.

 ## Running the application